thinktandem/thinktandem.io/src/content/articles/drupal8-performance-tips-2020.md

 **Internal Page Cache**

-If you are not serving dynamic or per session pages (like a shopping cart), then turning on this module is a must for all other sites.
+If you are not serving dynamic or per session pages (like a shopping cart or any page where a user logs in), then turning on this module is a must for all other sites.
 This [drupal.org reference](https://www.drupal.org/docs/8/administering-a-drupal-8-site/internal-page-cache) goes into more depth on how and why to use this module.

 **Internal Dynamic Page Cache**

 Almost identical to the Internal Page Cache, however this module is used for authenticated (or logged in) users.
-Again, here is a [drupal.org reference](https://www.drupal.org/docs/8/core/modules/dynamic-page-cache/overview) that foes into more details on the module.
+Again, here is a [drupal.org reference](https://www.drupal.org/docs/8/core/modules/dynamic-page-cache/overview) that goes into more details on the module.

 **BigPipe**